-The Council supports conservation of the coastal and marine environment and proceeding with caution when scientific information is incomplete to avoid environmental degradation.
+The Council supports conservation of the coastal and marine environment, and urges its members to proceed with caution when scientific information is incomplete to avoid environmental degradation.

 4. Public Information and Participation

 The Council is committed to a participatory process that informs and engages the public in setting priorities, forming policies and pursuing efforts to conserve the Gulf's environment.